Mac mini 2018 vs Mac mini 2014

 Finally, there's a high-end Mac mini 2014 which came with a 2.8GHz dual-core Intel Core i5 (Turbo Boost up to 3.3GHz) with 3MB on-chip shared L3 cache , which again could be upgraded to an Intel Core i7 processor, 8GB of RAM (up to 16GB), 1TB Fusion Drive (which can be swapped for a 2TB Fusion Drive or a 256GB, 512GB or 1TB SSD and Intel Iris Graphics.

-The base model for the Mac mini 2018 comes with 8GB RAM, 3.6Ghz quad core Intel processor and a 128GB SSD.
+The base model for the Mac mini 2018 comes with 8GB RAM, 3.6Ghz quad core Intel Core i3 processor and a 128GB SSD.

 We don't have any more details just yet about mid-range and high-end Mac mini 2018 configurations, but all Mac mini 2018s will come with the Apple T2 security chip, which comes with an SSD controller with on-the-fly data encryption for "industry-leading security".